Guidance on labelling requirements for biocides: Overview

 Purpose

-This guidance gives information on the labelling requirements for a biocide to help applicants and market authorization holders comply with the Food and Drugs Act and the Biocides Regulations (regulations).
+This guidance gives information on the labelling requirements and recommendations for a biocide to help applicants and market authorization holders comply with the act and regulations.
+Using this guidance may reduce the number of times we need to clarify an item in an application.
+It will also help us make a decision on your biocide more quickly.

 This guidance: